staxx6/nvim-config/doc/help.md

 :%s/toChange/newWord : replace everything in file (% everything; s substitute)

+J : Join line from under the cursor to current line

 ** Insert mode **

 Ctrl + h : Delete one char back (like backspace)